DoNewsCode/core/README.md

   You could start you project as a monolith with multiple modules, and gradually migrate them into microservices.

 - Package core doesn't lock in transport or framework.
-  For instance, you can use go kit to construct your service, and leveraging gRPC, AMPQ, thrift, etc. Non-network services like CLI and Cron are also supported.
+  For instance, you can use go kit to construct your service, and bring in transports like gRPC, AMPQ, thrift, etc. Non-network services like CLI and Cron are also supported.

 - Sub packages provide support around service coordination, including but not limited to distributed tracing, metrics exporting, error handling, event-dispatching, and leader election.